Eminem: 2009–2011: Recovery and Bad Meets Evil reunion

 Billboard reported that it was the bestselling album of 2010, making Eminem the first artist in Nielsen SoundScan history with two year-end bestselling albums.
-Recovery is the bestselling digital album in history.
+Recovery was the first album to sell over a million digital copies in the US.
 Its first single, "Not Afraid", was released on April 29 and debuted atop the Billboard Hot 100; its music video was released on June 4.
 "Not Afraid" was followed by "Love the Way You Lie", which debuted at number two before rising to the top.
 Although "Love the Way You Lie" was the bestselling 2010 single in the United Kingdom, it did not reach number one (the first time this has happened in the UK since 1969).
 Despite criticism of its inconsistency, Recovery received positive reviews from most critics.
 As of 21 November 2010, the album had U.S. sales of three million copies.
 Recovery was the bestselling album worldwide in 2010, joining 2002's bestseller The Eminem Show to give Eminem two worldwide year-end number-one albums.
 With Recovery, Eminem broke the record for the most successive U.S. number-one albums by a solo artist.